mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 For more information, see here: [virt-sysprep].

 All of the options above generate a new Name, MAC and UUID automatically.
 However, the hostname (and possibly other configuration) must still be set on the new guest itself.

+> There's a guide for converting VirtualBox images to KVM images here: [Convert VirtualBox Image to KVM Image] {: .note }

 Cloning the Virtual Machine
 ------------------------------